gfchen01/gfchen01.github.io/content/authors/admin/_index.md

     url: https://www.ri.cmu.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: Interested in the science and engineering of making trustworthy and agile robotic systems for mobile manipulations in the real-world.
+bio: I want to make mobile robots truly useful in people's lives.
+I like building and iterating real systems, and try to answer questions I found there.

 # Interests to show in About widget
 interests: